xavierloeraflores/wgu-capstone/project_management/Project-Proposal-Plan.md

 Cross-Industry Standard Process for Data Mining, also known as (CRISP-DM), will be used as the standard methodology for the project since it is widely used for machine learning projects and provides a structured approach for proceeding with the project.

-CRIPS-DM is a 6-phase process that includes the following phases:
+CRISP-DM is a 6-phase process that includes the following phases:

 - Business Understanding: The Social Club L.L.C. needs an automatic machine learning service to help reduce the workload of the moderation team and to improve the quality of the moderation for users on the platform.
 This would not only save time and resources for the company but would also drive growth and user engagement on the platform.